This post was updated on March 30th, 2023

 Insulin resistance and body fat are intricately linked [16, 17].
 Focusing on lifestyle changes that improve insulin sensitivity can solve both of these issues.

 Research has shown that a typical Western diet is not appropriate for women with PCOS [11].
 Most people eat too much sugar and carbs.
 What women with PCOS need instead is to eat fewer carbs sourced from low-GI whole foods.
-This usually also means dramatically cutting sugar intake.
+This usually means cutting sugar intake too.

-Fats and proteins have minimal impact on blood glucose levels.
-Consuming fat and protein with carbs actually slows the rate at which blood glucose levels rise.
+Fats and proteins have minimal impact on blood sugar levels.
+Consuming healthy fats and protein with carbs slows the rate at which blood sugar levels rise.
 Dietary fiber also has this effect.

 This is why it’s recommended that women with PCOS eat a low-carb, high-fat, adequate protein diet.
 I explain this further in my article on the best macros for PCOS.
 If you want to lose PCOS belly fat, then getting your macros right is essential.